 - High-level cognition, complex learning and instruction

-Overall, two features distinguish our program: an emphasis on crossing traditional research boundaries and an interest in bridging between basic and applied research.
+Overall, two features distinguish our program: an emphasis on crossing traditional research boundaries and an interest in bridging basic and applied research.

-The strong interdisciplinary perspective and the collaborative research activities of faculty in the Cognitive Program encourage students to cross traditional research boundaries.
+The strong interdisciplinary perspective and collaborative research activities of faculty in the Cognitive Program encourage students to cross traditional research boundaries.

 Students and faculty in the program have their offices in the Learning Research and Development Center (LRDC).
 The LRDC is one of the world's leading centers for exploring the interface between education and cognitive theory.
 LRDC faculty have appointments in psychology, law, education, computer science, linguistics, and neuroscience.

-The program is also rich in methodological expertise, another factor that broadens the perspectives and skills of its students.
-Collectively, the faculty in the program conduct research based upon traditional accuracy and reaction time studies of behavior, protocol analysis, functional neuroimaging (fMRI and PET) of brain cerebral blood-flow, computational modeling of cognitive processing, observational field work, event-related potential recording of brain electrical activity, neuropsychological studies in subjects with brain damage and abnormal cognition, and eye-tracking studies of word, text, and image processing.
+The program is rich in methodological expertise, another factor that broadens the perspectives and skills of its students.
+Collectively, the faculty in the program conduct research based on traditional accuracy and reaction time studies of behavior, protocol analysis, functional neuroimaging (fMRI and PET) of brain cerebral blood-flow, computational modeling of cognitive processing, observational field work, event-related potential recording of brain electrical activity, neuropsychological studies in subjects with brain damage and abnormal cognition, and eye-tracking studies of word, text, and image processing.
 Students typically combine two or more methods in the course of their research training, and often work jointly with several faculty members.